AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 Many models of filters include reentrainment, the process by which precipitated aggregate materials get unstuck from pores due to shear force from water and move through the filter, eventually sticking elsewhere (Tien et al., 1979, Przekop & Gradon, 2016).
 The team will not be taking into account reentrainment, and instead will be assuming that particles either permanently bind to sand particles or completely pass through the system.
 The team will be searching to see the impact of neglecting reentrainment in our experiment throughout the semester.

-The team will be changing sand grain size to see how it affects ripening time and failure time.
+The team will be varying sand grain size to see how it affects ripening time and failure time.
 Ripening time is the time is takes for the filter to reach maximum particle removal efficiency.
-Failure time is the time it takes for the filter to fail, measured by an increase in effluent turbidity.
+Failure time is the time it takes for the filter to fail, measured by a dramatic increase in effluent turbidity.
 Pore size has an effect on ripening time, with smaller pores leading to longer ripening times (Przekop & Gradon, 2016).
 Physical properties within the filter can affect its efficiency.
+In the case of this experiment, property that will be changed is the sand grain size.

 Investigations into grain sizes of glass beads have found that they have less of an effect compared to changes in coagulant doses (Chuang & Li, 1997).
-Larger doses of coagulant lead to a shorter ripening time, but also clog pores at a faster rate, and increase the shear force in unclogged pores.
+Larger doses of coagulant lead to a shorter ripening time, but also clogged pores at a faster rate, and increased the shear force in unclogged pores.
 However, grain size can have effects based on the coagulant and flocculant dosages.
-Larger grains in addition to higher flocculant and coagulant dosages reduce the rate of pore clogging.
-This is because larger aggregates are able to pass through the glass beads.
+In this study, a flocculant, separate from the coagulant was used to further increase flocculation.
+They found that larger grains in addition flocculant and higher coagulant dosages reduced the rate of pore clogging.
+This is because larger aggregates are able to pass through the larger glass beads.
 The team will be varying both coagulant dosage and grain size, as in this study.
 However, sand will be used as a filter material, as is used in AguaClara plants.
 Also, AguaClara plants only use PaCl, a coagulant, not both a coagulant and a flocculant.
+The flocculant increased the extent to which the effect was observed within the study.
+The team would expect to see less of a reduction as was seen in this study.

 ### Previous Works